 What are your greatest influences and inspirations?

 The riot grrrl movement is probably the one thing that has influenced my life the most dramatically and permanently.
 It taught me about feminism, DIY and being true to yourself in a completely formative way.
 Coming from a photography background, I also love still photographers like Francesca Woodman and Ralph Eugene Meatyard.
 Film-wise, growing up I was obsessed with Heathers, The Craft and The Doom Generation.
-I also when to take propecia love to read YA urban fantasy novels and those have actually taught me a lot about crafting a good story.
+I also love to read YA urban fantasy novels and those have actually taught me a lot about crafting a good story.

 How did you get involved in the film adaptation of Michelle Tea’s Valencia?